 Circular Walk From Symonds Yat

-Walking to Biblins from Symonds Yat East downstream is a great walk where you get to see the rapids and white water.
-The footbridge marks the halfway point of a circular walk.
+Walking to Biblins from Symonds Yat East downstream is a great walk through the area.
+It is a great opportunity to see the rapids and white water as well as stunning countryside.
+The footbridge marks the halfway point of a circular walk, however, you could explore further.
 You can then head back upstream via the youth campsite towards the ferry and back to the Saracens Head pub for a post-walk meal or drink.
 A similar walk is possible from the city of Monmouth which is equally as stunning.

 @aboutglos incorporated both of the above into a full days hiking exploring the Wye Valley AONB.